FasterXML/jackson-core/README.md

 ## Non-Maven

-For non-Maven use cases, you download jars from [Central Maven repository](http://repo1.maven.org/maven2/com/fasterxml/jackson/core/jackson-core/) or [Wiki](../../wiki).
+For non-Maven use cases, you download jars from [Central Maven repository](https://repo1.maven.org/maven2/com/fasterxml/jackson/core/jackson-core/).

 Core jar is also a functional OSGi bundle, with proper import/export declarations, so it can be use on OSGi container as is.